alevitelli/pitchfork_analysis/README.md

 ##Installation
 There should be no necessary libraries to run the code here beyond the Anaconda distribution of Python.
 The code should run with no issues using Python versions 3.*.

-The data is from Kaggle and can be found at (this link). [https://www.kaggle.com/nolanbconaway/pitchfork-data]
+The data is from Kaggle and can be found at [this link] [https://www.kaggle.com/nolanbconaway/pitchfork-data]

 #Project Motivation
 For this project, I was interested in understanding whether, analysing Pitchfork reviews data from 1999 to 2016, we could see signs of any potential implicit bias in terms of preferred genres.